How to use poetry to improve your English!

 - Podcast style lesson with interactive quiz and video

 The theme this month is love and books … and perhaps love of books?!

 Why?
 Firstly, it is February, and Valentine’s day is round the corner – that’s the love part.
 Happy Valentine’s day!

-Secondly, we have very recently completed our final course in Road to English Proficiency, How to talk about books which was one of my favourite courses to create, I have to be honest AND we are about to launch our brand new course: Book-Lab which I’m really excited about.
+Secondly, we have very recently completed our final course in Road to Proficiency, The Ultimate English course for book lovers which was one of my favourite courses to create, I have to be honest AND we are about to launch our brand new course: Book-Lab which I’m really excited about.
 It’s something I’ve been wanting to do for ages and I can’t wait to get that started.
 For information about this course, you can click the link here.

 There you have it, this month’s theme of love and books and how literature can help us learn English.

 But this lesson isn’t just for bookworms and literature lovers.
 If you are thinking, well … poetry isn’t really my cup of tea*, I ask you to keep an open mind.
 Yes, in the first part of this lesson, we are going to read a poem, but then I’m going to talk about HOW, for advanced English students, reading poetry is one of the best ways you can get to grips with* English and really start experimenting with the English language.